- Travel and Places»

 Wasdale and surrounding area is famous for rock climbing and hill-walking or 'fell-walking' (fell being the local term originating from old Norse).
 The small community of Wasdale Head at the northern end of the lake can supply provisions and accommodation.
 Views from the summit of Scafell Pike extend west across the Irish Sea to the Mountains of Mourne in Northern Ireland; south to Snowdonia in Wales, and north to the Scottish Southern Uplands.

 Although Scafell Pike and neighbouring mountains aren't difficult hikes (assuming you take the recommended routes) proper hiking gear is essential given the variable weather conditions, especially in winter.
 Rock climbing, of course, requires proper climbing gear as well as climbing skills.
-Don't give the mountain rescue teams even more work to do than necessary.
+Don't give the mountain rescue teams more work to do than necessary.

 Accommodation in the area is well served by Wasdale Head Inn at the north end of the lake.
 Apart from standard hotel rooms, they also offer self catering apartments with all mod-cons.
 Online booking and pricing details are available via their website: wasdale.com.